What Is an SOC Code? | Standard Occupational Classification Explained

 SOC code directory

-Industry context (NAICS)
+Industry context with NAICS

-Understanding the SOC structure
+Understanding the SOC Structure

 Level What it represents Typical use